Chocolate-Raspberry Walnut Rugelach

-Rugelach, pronounced “ROO-gəl-əkh“, for those unfamiliar, are crescent-shaped, yeast dough pastries with a variety of fillings such as; fruits jams, poppy seeds, cinnamon, nuts or chocolate.
-Rugelach, which if made traditionally, can be very time consuming to make, made its way East and West from Central Europe and changed a good amount along the way.
+Rugelach, pronounced “ROO-gəl-əkh“, for those unfamiliar, are crescent-shaped, yeast dough pastries with a variety of fillings such as; fruit jams, poppy seeds, cinnamon, nuts, or chocolate.
+Rugelach, which if made traditionally, can be very time-consuming to make, made its way East and West from Central Europe and changed a good amount along the way.

-Rugelach making was simplified substancially once in the US.
+Rugelach making was simplified substantially once in the US.
 Here a shortcut was developed, eliminating the usage of a yeast-based dough.
-A cream-cheese based dough replaced the yeast dough, eliminating the need for long rise times and kneading.
-However, Hungarian and Polish Jews who migrated to Israel, took the traditional dough with them and is today still considered the go-to.
+A cream-cheese-based dough replaced the yeast dough, eliminating the need for long rise times and kneading.
+However, Hungarian and Polish Jews who migrated to Israel took the traditional dough with them and is today still considered the go-to.

-Rugelach, with it’s irresistible flaky, pastry crust-like dough and sweet fillings are actually a go-to favorite cookie for my family all year long.
-But rugelach, of all verities, are most commonly seen on the Fall Jewish holiday of Rosh Hashanah, when eating desserts (and sweets generally) symoolizes a sweet new year to come.
+Rugelach, with its irresistible flaky, pastry crust-like dough and sweet fillings is actually a go-to favorite cookie for my family all year long.
+But rugelach, of all verities, is most commonly seen on the Fall Jewish holiday of Rosh Hashanah when eating desserts (and sweets generally) symbolize a sweet new year to come.